agfianf/agfianf.github.io/docs/blog/posts/fastapi/001-fastapi-red-metrics.md

     process_max_fds 1.048576e+06
     ```

-This is metrics that are automatically generated by `prometheus-client` which are automatically registered by default collectors.
-We can use it to monitoring our application performance. or if you just want to monitor the metrics that you define, you can disable it [this way](https://github.com/prometheus/client_python/issues/414#issuecomment-1041233838)
+These metrics are automatically generated by `prometheus-client` and registered by default collectors.
+They provide additional insights into application performance, such as memory usage, CPU time, and garbage collection.
+We can use it to monitoring our application performance too or if you just want to monitor the metrics that you define, you can disable it [this way](https://github.com/prometheus/client_python/issues/414#issuecomment-1041233838)

 ## Next Step

-I think this is enoughtfor part 1, in the next part we will integrate with Prometheus and Grafana.
+This concludes part 1 of the tutorial.
+In the next part, we will integrate the application with Prometheus and Grafana for monitoring and visualization.
 However, There are many things to do next, such as:

 - Integrate with Prometheus as Time Series Database
 - Integrate with Grafana as Visualization